 Before you start to take it

-Muscle pain, tenderness or weakness from other medicines used to treat cholesterol or triglycerides.
+muscle pain, tenderness or weakness from other medicines used to treat high cholesterol

 Taking other medicines